pseigo/pseigo/README.md

 ## Work

-- 16 months professional experience contributing to C++-powered products.
+- 16 months professional experience contributing to enterprise products powered by C++.
 - Comfortable developing on Linux, macOS, and Windows.

 ## Stack